 Jim has been featured as an expert panelist on Adjusters International’s Property Insurance Roundtable podcast in the episodes titled, “Hail Damage Can Create Difficult Insurance Claims,” “Debris Removal and Pollution Damage” and “The Unauthorized Practice of Public Adjusting (UPPA).”

 John Marini has extensive disaster recovery experience and knowledge of public adjusting and the FEMA Public Assistance Program.
 He specializes in assisting public entities with their financial recovery through the integration of insurance claims with FEMA grant funding.

 Marini has established a team of more than 140 experts who assist applicants and grantees with their post-disaster FEMA grant management and insurance recovery.
 He is closely involved in the management of Adjusters International’s Catastrophe Operations, assisting FEMA Public Assistance applicants and grantees with recoveries from Hurricane Andrew in 1992, hurricanes Katrina/Rita/Wilma in 2005, hurricanes Gustav and Ike and the Midwest Floods in 2008, as well as many other cases.

-For further information on this topic, please read our Adjusting Today article: “Disaster Recovery Planning: Preparation is the Key to Surviving Disaster”
+For further information on this topic, please read our Adjusting Today article: “Debris Removal and Pollution Damage: How These Additional Costs Impact the Property Claim.”